gambitproject/gambit/doc/tools.enumpoly.rst

 Note that for probability distributions which assign zero probability to some terminal nodes, it is generally the case that there are (infinitely) many such profiles.
-Subsequent analysis of unreached information sets can yield alternative profiles which specify different choices at unreached information sets while satisfying the Nash equilibrium conditions.
+Subsequent analysis of unreached information sets can yield alternative profiles that specify different choices at unreached information sets while still satisfying the Nash equilibrium conditions.

 When the verbose switch `-v` is used, the program outputs each support as it is considered.
 The supports are presented as a comma-separated